 #4 It's called tooth paste, not face paste.

-The ridiculous idea: Use toothpaste to dry out pimples.
+The bad skincare advice: Use toothpaste to dry out pimples.

 Brush your teeth, yes.
 Brush your tongue, sure.
 Brush your face?
 Nah.

 We asked Dr. Hidinger "What is the strangest or most dubious thing you've seen recommended for skincare?"
 And her answer is…